ozen-dev/terminal-monsters/README.md

 # Terminal Monsters 👾

-Welcome to Terminal Monsters, a thrilling game where you can collect, train, and battle monsters right from your terminal!
-Embark on an exciting adventure and catch'em all! 🚀
+Welcome to Terminal Monsters, a fun terminal-based game where you can collect, train, and battle monsters that live in your terminal!
+Each monster in the dex embodies a specific programming language, framework, or technology, inspiring you to be curious and explore as many as possible to catch and train them all! 🚀

+Embark on an exciting journey, enhance your coding skills, and become the ultimate Terminal Monsters trainer! 🤩

 ![Terminal Monsters Preview](https://github.com/enzo-rma/terminal-monsters/assets/127135864/6045ccbe-1a10-43d1-b3f4-a89160f1c4e0)

 ## 🛠️ Installation

-To get started with Terminal Monsters, follow these simple steps:
+To get started with Terminal Monsters, follow these steps:

 ### Install Rust 🦀

 Make sure you have Rust installed on your machine.
-If you don't have it yet, follow the [official installation guide](https://doc.rust-lang.org/book/ch01-01-installation.html).
+If you don't, follow the [official installation guide](https://doc.rust-lang.org/book/ch01-01-installation.html).

 ### Clone the Repository 📥

-Clone the Terminal Monsters repository to your local machine using the following command:
+Clone the Terminal Monsters repository to your local machine:

 ```shell
 git clone https://github.com/enzo-rma/terminal-monsters.git